Hadrien David

-Career
+Early career

 Karting

 David started karting at the age of 8 on the Karting de Royan track in his hometown.
 He started in official competition in 2013 in the Mini-kart category and finished third in the Coupe de France, first in the Poitou-Charentes regional championship and second in the Center Region.
 In 2014, he finished fifth in the Coupe de France and the French Championship in the Minime category, David was also best rookie.
 That same year, he entered the 10-153 program of the French Federation of Automobile Sport (FFSA).
 In 2015, he won the French Cup, the Rotax Challenge and finished third in the French Championship in the same category and became a member of the French Karting Team.

-In 2016, he made his international debut and became Belgian Champion in X30 Cadet.
+In 2016, David made his international debut and became Belgian Champion in X30 Cadet.
 He again won the Coupe de France and became Champion of France Cadet.
 In two years, he participated in 30 national and international competitions, climbed 28 times on the podium and won 26 victories.
 From 2017, he improved his international presence and finished fourth in the European Championship and third in Genk, German Championship and in the OK-Junior category.
 In 2018, he won the WSK at La Conca in the same category and won a round of the German Championship in Genk in the OK category.

 Lower formulae

 In 2019, David joined the French F4 Championship.
 In preparation for this season, he also participated in the F4 SEA Championship, using the same Mygale M14-F4-Renault as the French championship.
 David won 6 of the 8 races he participated in along with 1 second place and 1 seventh place.

-In the opening round in the French F4 series at Nogaro, he won two of the three races, along with two poles and all three fastest laps, allowing him to take the lead in the championship.
+In the opening round in the French F4 series at Nogaro, David won two of the three races, along with two poles and all three fastest laps, allowing him to take the lead in the championship.
 He won his third victory of the season at Pau.
 He won again at Lédenon, and despite some complicated races due to contact with other drivers resulting in him finishing 9th and 16th, David still lead the championship with Réunion's Reshad de Gerus being his only real championship rival.
 David won two new victories on the Hungaroring and from this point to the end of the season David didn't fail to step on the podium once with one more victory at Paul Ricard.
-This victory made David the youngest driver to win any FIA Formula 4 category at the age of 15 with a total of 280 points.
+This victory made David the youngest driver to win any FIA Formula 4 category at the age of fifteen with a total of 280 points.

-Driving as a guest driver for R-ace GP in the 2019 ADAC Formula 4 Championship at Circuit Zandvoort and Nürburgring.
-David's best finish was 7th at the final race in Nürburgring, he then returned to the French F4 Championship where he was competing in full time.
+David competed as a guest driver for R-ace GP in the 2019 ADAC Formula 4 Championship at Circuit Zandvoort and Nürburgring.
+David's best finish was seventh at the final race in Nürburgring, he then returned to the French F4 Championship where he was competing in full time.